Gowtham-369/netflix-gpt/README.md

 - Embedded the Main Movie Youtube Trailer and make it autoplay on mute
 - Tailwind Classes to make Main Container look awesome
 - Build Secondary Component
-- Built MovieLists
+- Build MovieLists
-- Built MovieCard
+- Build MovieCard
 - TMDB Image CDN URL
-- Used Tailwind CSS to customize the browse page to look awesome
+- Use Tailwind CSS to customize the browse page to look awesome
-- Used Custom hooks like usePopularMovies, useTopRatedMovies and useUpcomingMovies
+- Use Custom hooks like usePopularMovies, useTopRatedMovies and useUpcomingMovies

 # Features
 - Login/Sign Up